-(viii) Planning Officer's comments
+(viii) Planning Officer's and Consultee comments

-Planning Officer shall clarify points raised by those who made representations to the Committee.
+Officer(s) and Consultee representatives can clarify points raised by those who made representations to the Committee and answer any further points of clarification from Members.

-(ix) Elected Members' debate including advice from Officers

-Elected Members debate on the planning issue with the aim of having a constructive discussion on the merits of the planning application.
+(ix) Elected Members' debate including advice from Officers Elected Members debate on the planning issue with the aim of having a constructive discussion on the merits of the planning application.